Where to reveal the Fortnite command signal

 The Fortnite quest to reveal the command signal will see you emoting, jumping and swinging a pickaxe for Ariana Grande to fight back against the Cube Queen.
 Perform the actions you're asked to at a specific location and you'll reveal the Queen's command signal, completing this stage of the quest in Fortnite.
-We've got everthing you need here to find out where to go, and what to do, to reveal the command signal in Fornite and complete this challange.
+We've got everything you need here to find out where to go, and what to do, to reveal the command signal in Fortnite and complete this challenge.

 Fortnite record and turntable locations | Fortnite Caretaker Footprints | Where to eliminate Cube monsters in the Fortnite Sideways | Fortnite command signal